spacechem-community-developers/SpaceChem-Community-Edition/README.md

 Overwrite the original file, it'll still be possible to recover it by verifying the game files via Steam.

+## Always-on improvements

+There are some small general improvements, mostly small QoL stuff, and then some bigger things:

+### Support for the import/export used in tournaments
+The [SpaceChemTool](https://github.com/spacechem-community-developers/SpaceChemTool) (SCT for friends), used for the tournaments, can export and import solutions to custom puzzles.

+This ability is replicated here, for ease of access, by two new buttons in the custom puzzles screen, select a custom puzzle and:
+* `Export solution` places in your clipboard an export identical to what the SCT will produce
+* `Import solution` loads a solution in the format above from your clipboard and places it in a copy of the puzzle.
+  It's possible to load multiple puzzles in a single go by having all their exports in the clipboard

+Selecting a puzzle is necessary because SCT doesn't export the definition of the puzzle you're solving, but a puzzle definition is needed for importing.

+Importing a solution into a puzzle it wasn't created in may work if the puzzle available tools are fully compatible, but will usually fail.

+**NOTE**: Import functionality isn't tested "in the wild" yet, and in the worst case, it may create broken solutions or even corrupt your save file.
+The risk is bigger if you import a solution for the "wrong" definition.
+Please back up your save file before importing to make sure you don't permanently lose data!

-## Available improvements
+## Togglable improvements

-Other than a few general enhancement, most of the changes are individually selectable using the new tab in the `Options` menu in the Main Screen.
+Most of the changes are individually selectable using the new tab in the `Options` menu in the Main Screen.
 Once the game has been launched once, a new file storing the new settings will be created in the main SC saves directory, called `mod_config.ini`, there it's possible to set all the new settings without the game and change some more experimental settings which do not have a corresponding entry in the in-game menu.